 With this enabled, your Amazon Echo is now able to automatically activate a routine simply based on the motion in the room.
 The sound is only emitted after being enabled, and none of the audio captured is uploaded to the cloud, which should put the minds of privacy-focused users at ease.

 Nevertheless, with Ultrasound Motion Detection and Occupancy Routines, your Echo is now capable of turning off all of the lights whenever someone leaves the room.
-The opposite is also possible, ensuring that the lights in the room turn on movement in the room is sensed.
+The opposite is also possible, ensuring that the lights in the room turn on when it senses movement in the room.
 It's just another great feature that Amazon has added to one of the best smart speakers.

 Outside of that, everything else about the Amazon Echo (4th Gen) has been fantastic.

 Amazon Echo (4th Gen): Competition

 The Echo (4th Gen) is a great purchase, but before you click that Buy Now button on Amazon, there are a couple of alternatives you should first consider — the first of which is the Echo Dot (4th Gen).
 It's $50 cheaper than the regular Echo, though you get the same circular design and in a smaller form factor.
 Audio quality isn't quite as impressive on its own, though you can pair two Echo Dots together and get stereo sound for the same price as one regular Echo.